On-ground calibrations of the GRID-02 gamma-ray detector: Data analysis and results

 \section{Data analysis and results}

 The spectrum due to monochromatic X/$\gamma$-rays is fitted with a Gaussian to find the energy peak.
+Besides, the contributions from the further non-photopeak background are modeled as a linear around the peak.
 Two spectra with best-fit results are demonstrated in Fig.~\ref{fig:fit_demo}.
-The background is treated as a linear around the peak.
-In some cases, the Compton component from high energy photons or the readout noise along with low energy peaks are significant in the residual; they are considered and removed if needed \cite{bissaldi_ground-based_2009}.
+In some cases, e.g. the 1173.2~keV line of $^{60}{\rm Co}$, the Compton component from high energy photons or the readout noise along with low energy peaks are significant in the residual; they are considered and removed if needed \cite{bissaldi_ground-based_2009}.